How to Edit Workbook Metadata

 Frequently Asked Questions

-What metadata properties can be modified?
+Which metadata properties can be modified with IronXL?

-Using IronXL, you can modify metadata properties such as Author, Comments, LastPrinted, Keywords, Category, Created and ModifiedDate, Subject, and Title.
+IronXL allows modification of metadata properties such as Author, Comments, LastPrinted, Keywords, Category, Created and ModifiedDate, Subject, and Title.

 Yes, some metadata properties like ApplicationName, CustomProperties, Company, Manager, and Template can only be retrieved and not modified using IronXL.